Filing a Civil ActionGeneral District Court - Fairfax County - courts state va 2026

 4. Next, provide the defendant's information in the designated section.
 Ensure accuracy to avoid any delays.

-5. In the claim section, specify the amount owed by the defendant and include any relevant interest rates and fees.
+5. In the claim section, specify the amount owed by the defendant, including any interest and attorney’s fees if applicable.

 6. Indicate whether a homestead exemption is waived by checking 'YES' or 'NO'.